ffund/compe-design-project/lab6/current.md

 <!-- ![5V buzzer circuit.
 This is an active buzzer, meaning that it contains internal circuitry to drive the buzzer; it doesn't need an external PWM signal.](images/buzzer_bb.svg) -->

 Verify that you can turn the fan on and off by writing HIGH or LOW to the GPIO output.
-Then, use the digital multimeter to measure the base current and the collector current in the fan circuit.
+Then, use the digital multimeter to measure the base current and the collector current in the fan circuit while it is on.

 ---